KangLiu-GeoAI/kangliu/README.md

-# academic-homepage for Kang Liu
+# Academic Homepage for Kang Liu